hdMTD: An R Package for High-Dimensional Mixture Transition Distribution Models: Using hdMTD

-When using the argument \code{matrixform = TRUE}, the output is formatted into a matrix.
-In matrix form, for example, the row $110$ displays the estimated transition probabilities when $x_{-30}=1$, $x_{-15}=1$ and $x_{-1}=0$ (as can be seen in the \code{data frame} output).
+When using the argument \code{matrixform = TRUE}, the output is displayed as a matrix.
+As a reading guide for transition matrices in the \pkg{hdMTD} package, rows represent past contexts (read from oldest to most recent).
+For example, the row \texttt{001}, in this case, gives the estimated transition probabilities given $x_{-30}=0$, $x_{-15}=0$, and $x_{-1}=1$ (as can be seen by comparing with the \code{data frame} output).